20 June 2026

 – Professor Payal Mukherjee as an independent subject matter expert.

-Dr Aleisha Davis said the funding announcement was an important and lanmark investment in children and families.
+Dr Aleisha Davis said the funding announcement was an important and landmark investment in children and families.

 “This funding provides certainty for families and recognises the critical role of specialist support before and after cochlear implant surgery,” Dr Davis said.